hgoodridge/Portfolio/README.md

-This is a profolio that features a responsive layout.
+This is a portfolio that features a responsive layout at the break points of 640px,760px,and 960px.